richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 slug: javascript-type-coercion
 title: Understanding Type Coercion in JavaScript
 authors: rich
-tags: [javascript]
+tags: [JavaScript]
 ---

 # Type Coercion

-JavaScript lets you mix and match types quite happily.
-And for most cases the result might be exactly what you expect:
+JavaScript lets you mix and match types quite happily, and in most cases the result might be exactly what you expect:

 ```javascript
 > 'Total : ' + 100